Query-farm/datasketches/docs/README.md

 **`datasketch_kll(INTEGER, DOUBLE | FLOAT | sketch_kll) -> sketch_kll_[type]`**

-The first argument is the the value of K for the sketch.
+The first argument is K, which controls the accuracy and size of the sketch.
+Valid range is 1 to 32768.
+A K of 200 yields about 1.33% single-sided or 1.65% double-sided (PMF) normalized rank error.
+The second parameter is the value to aggregate into the sketch.

 This same aggregate function can perform a union of multiple sketches.